mrworkman/Mouse-Plot/README.md

 ## Compatibility

-Currently, I have only tested this project against NatSpeak 12.
-I do plan on testing it against 13, and 15 in the near future.
-It may continue to work on  13, but [from what I've read](http://handsfreecoding.org/2018/02/24/dragon-15-now-works-with-natlink-and-dragonfly/) there may be compatibility issues with 15 (This project is based on the code from [NatLink](https://qh.antenna.nl/unimacro/), so it currently has the same limitations).
+Currently, I have only tested this project against NatSpeak 12, and 15.

 ### Can I use MousePlot at the same time as NatLink?